-On the day of your port you should continue to use your current device and SIM until you lose network coverage.
-If your coverage is still showing but you feel that you haven’t received any calls or texts for a while, try dialling your mobile number to see if it rings, or which voicemail service it connects to.
+On the day of your port, you should continue to use your current device and SIM until you lose network coverage.
+If your coverage is still showing but you feel that you have not received any calls or texts for a while, try dialling your mobile number to see if it rings, or which voicemail service it connects to.
 If it connects to your new network, you have ported successfully.

-To reset your voicemail pin:
+To reset your voicemail PIN:

 When abroad, call 901 as normal to use your voicemail.
 This will work in most countries.
-If it doesn’t work, call 1780 free from your mobile or +447802 090 100, and O2 will send you a text with the correct number you need to call.
+If it does not work, call 1780 free from your mobile or +447802 090 100, and O2 will send you a text with the correct number you need to call.

 You can then check your messages by calling your voicemail from your EE phone, or dialling +44 7953 222222 from any other phone.